tnorris/head-in-the-clouds/README.md

 - people gotta eat, meet, get interrupted by folks asking, 'hey did you get my email about the thing?', use the restroom, deal with landlord
 - less than that, and you can't really trust your metrics
 - more than that, people are going to burn out
-- If &gt; 25% of your IT or Ops teams are firefighting at any given time, something is horribly wrong (paraphrased Tom Limoncelli)
+- If &gt; 25% of your IT or Ops teams are firefighting at the same time, at any given time, something is horribly wrong (paraphrased Tom Limoncelli)

 #### For SRE:
 - If more than half your time is on firefighting, pull in your dev team, they get to help!